jacquescrocker/heroku-rails/README.md

     rake all                        # Select all Heroku apps for later command rake heroku:deploy              # Deploys, migrates and restarts latest code. rake heroku:apps                # Lists configured apps
-    rake heroku:console             # Opens a remote console rake heroku:capture             # Captures a bundle on Heroku rake heroku:remotes             # Add git remotes for all apps in this project
+    rake heroku:info                # Queries the heroku status info on each app rake heroku:console             # Opens a remote console rake heroku:capture             # Captures a bundle on Heroku rake heroku:remotes             # Add git remotes for all apps in this project